delaneyj/datastar/webui/static/essays/2023-09-12_yes-you-want-a-build-step.md

  > Requiring that htmx remain in a single file (again, around 3,500 LOC) enforces a degree of intention on the library; there is a real pressure when working on the htmx source to justify the addition of new code, a pressure which maintains an equilibrium of relative simplicity.

- Or... make everything an extension and allow them to rely on each other at there digression.
+ Or... make everything an extension and allow them to rely on each other at there discretion.
 Making it a single file doesn't do anything but make harder to maintain.

 ## Amalgamation is a build step